kritzikratzi/ofxMightyUI/readme.md

 ofxMightyUI
 ===========

-INSTRUCTIONS ARE OUT OF DATE.
+Instructions are not exactly up to date.

+Active working ongoing in the `fs2` branch

 ---
-LOTS OF REFACTORING GOING ON.
-THIS IS UNUSABLE AT THE MOMENT.
-PLEASE BE PATIENT.

-To be fair: it's not so unstable, actually.

 TODO:

-- ☐ use dependencies instead of including everything (ofxUnicode, ofxEasyRetina, ofxFontStash)
+- ☑︎ use dependencies instead of including everything (ofxUnicode, ofxEasyRetina, ofxFontStash)
 - ☑︎ switch from poco events to ofEvent (same behind the scenes, but nicer to use)
 - ☑︎ moving files around to follow ofx addon standard. already sortof works with project generator. hurray!
 - ☐ hm... seems the project generator doesn't set up copying of data files? <br>Yep, that's the case!